wd111624/CMR_plan/README.md

 ```
 python prescribe_std_views.py
 ```
 The prescribed planes are presented as ImagePositionPatient (IPP) and ImageNormalPatient (INP); please refer to the codes.
-For inituitive perception, we visualize the prescription results in the folder "prescribe_std_views" located in path "./data", where green color indicates the ground truth, red color indicates the automatic prescription, and yellow color indicates their overlap.
+For intuitive perception, we visualize the prescription results in the folder "prescribe_std_views" located in path "./data", where green color indicates the ground truth, red color indicates the automatic prescription, and yellow color indicates their overlap.

 ## Acknowledgement
 Kindly cite us if you use our codes in your projects: